 Unless you cover your entire face you’ll need to use some sunscreen.
 The best sunscreens for the aquatic environment are ones that use non-nano zinc oxide.
 All other types seem to cause problems for coral and other aquatic animals.
-Avoid brining spray-on sunscreen on the river, everyone else on the trip does not enjoy breathing sunscreen into their lunges.
+Avoid bringing spray-on sunscreen on the river, everyone else on the trip does not enjoy breathing sunscreen into their lunges.
 Spray-on sunscreens also contain agents that have been shown to cause cancer in rats when inhaled.

 Wide brimmed hats are ideal for rafting trips without helmets.
 Yes they are dorky but dorky usually means works well!
 Be sure the hat has a good chin strap to keep it on in rapids and if you swim.
 A hat with a solid strap also helps keep sunglasses on your head.

 If you are wearing a helmet on your rafting trip, a baseball cap works well.
 However, sometimes the hat bill can fall in front of your face when swimming.
 Test out your set-up to be sure you can swim with it.
 Also, use baseball caps without the little button on top if possible.
 They work best with helmets.

 Sun Glasses with Retention Strap